-Currently, programs exist in Contra Costa, Fresno, San Francisco and San Mateo Counties.
+Currently, programs exist in Alameda, Contra Costa, Fresno, San Francisco and San Mateo Counties.
 We believe these geographic areas have the highest potential for garnering student participation.

 I am a teacher and I am in a Schools Partnership Program region.
 Who do I contact?

 Please clikc on the Sports drop down at the top of our web page and click on your county.
 The name and contact info of your Schools Programs manager can be found there.

 I am a teacher and I am NOT in a Schools Partnership Program Region.
 Who do I contact?

 When did the program begin and how has it grown?